EVENING FORECAST FOR THE VIRGIN ISLANDS:

-Synopsis: Moisture in the lower atmosphere is forecast to decrease, and this will restrict the formation of significant shower activity over those islands
+Synopsis: Moisture and instability continue across the Leeward Islands and British Virgin Islands and will support cloudiness and showers over the next twenty four hours.
+Possible rainfall total for the period is 5 to 15 mm or 0.2 to 0.6 inch.

-Weather tonight: Mostly cloudy with a 60 percent or moderate chance of brief overnight showers
+Weather tonight: Cloudy with showers and a 30 percent or a low chance of thunderstorms.

-Weather tomorrow: Becoming partly cloudy with a 40 percent of moderate chance of brief passing showers
+Weather tomorrow: Cloudy spells with a 70 percent or a high chance of showers and a 30 percent or a low chance of thunderstorms.

 Antigua and Barbuda Meteorological Services